-People dislike generic writing because of its lack of creativity—cookie-cutter copy might not elaborate on essential details or paint a vivid enough portrait, making it challenging to keep the reader engaged.
+People dislike generic writing because it lacks creativity—cookie-cutter copy might not elaborate on essential details or paint a vivid enough portrait, making it challenging to keep the reader engaged.

 Copy like this may also feel impersonal and cold as if you’re not telling your company’s story but sending a letter from HR instead.

-Handwriting is often thought of as antiquated in this digital age where we’re all typing away on our keyboards constantly.
+Handwriting is often thought of as antiquated in this digital age where we’re all typing away on our keyboards.
 But handwriting has been around since humans began communicating long before there was ever such a thing as “texting.”

 Handwritten Letters Grow Leads